tulasidamarla/QnA/README.md

 7)what is the difference between slf4j and log4j?<br>
 Ans:SLF4j is only a logging API/interface, it does not directly replace log4j which is a complete logging framework.

+8)what is the difference between SOA and microservices?
+Ans:The core difference between SOA and microservices lies in the size and scope.
+Microservices must be independently deployable, whereas SOA services are often implemented in deployment monoliths.
+Classic SOA is more platform driven, so microservices offer more choices in all dimensions